 How Dot Foods Handles EDI, Non-EDI Communications

 Dot Foods uses leading any-to-any data transformation technology to accommodate its customers’ growing data requests and accept non-EDI formats.
-The technology, part of the Cleo Integration Cloud EDI platform, converts a document into a format (usually EDI) that can be accepted by its internal system, which means its partners and customers don’t have to use EDI to do business with Dot.
+The technology, part of the Cleo Integration Cloud EDI platform, converts a document into a format (usually EDI) that can be accepted by its internal system, which means its partners and customers don’t have to be EDI capable to do business with Dot.
 And with the platform’s auto-mapping tools, the food redistribution giant can easily integrate that converted data into its existing applications and processes for a fully automated business workflow.

 “The main scenario that Cleo has improved,” said Sean Ketcham, Dot Foods’ senior e-commerce analyst for customer integration, “is the phasing out of much of our manual order entry. … We realize the benefits of not wasting time doing busy work or keying (in data) when it doesn’t need to be done.”